learn-co-curriculum/dsc-probability-density-function-lab/README.md

 import pandas as pd
 ```

+## Import the data, and calculate the mean and the standard deviation

-#### Import the dataset 'weight-height.csv' as pandas dataframe .
-Calculate the mean and standard deviation for weights and heights for male and female individually.
+- Import the dataset 'weight-height.csv' as a pandas dataframe.

+- Next, calculate the mean and standard deviation for weights and heights for men and women individually.
+You can simply use the pandas `.mean()` and `.std()` to do so.

-Hint : Use your pandas dataframe subsetting skills like loc(), iloc() and groupby()
+**Hint**: Use your pandas dataframe subsetting skills like loc(), iloc() and groupby()

 ```python